Sbenziane/Gesture-Based-Assignment/README.md

            }
 ```

-However, we discovered another function, ```ellipse(x, y, radiusX, radiusY, rotation, startAngle, endAngle, anticlockwise)```, that would be more efficent in rotating the oval - //which is important as the position would be rotated each
+However, we discovered another function, ```ellipse(x, y, radiusX, radiusY, rotation, startAngle, endAngle, anticlockwise)```, that would be more efficent as it provides the functionality to rotate, where as it would be much more cumbersome to rotate the above solution.
+This is important as the Myo arm band will have a constant stream of data that will continuously update the *x*,*y* position and rotation of the hoop.

+#### Myo Controls

+Now that the game objects are set up we need to control them via the Myo armband.
+Fortunately [Thalmic Labs](https://www.thalmic.com/) have released a JavaScript plugin [Myo JS](https://github.com/thalmiclabs/myo.js) to manage the connection with Myo, stream data and detect certain gestures.
+They have also provided [Myo JS Vector](https://github.com/thalmiclabs/myojs-vector), a plugin that is dependent on the previously mentioned plugin to build on top of it's functionality.
+It manages the data to refine the position and it's rotation to mimic the bands directional magnitude.
+To convert this vector data to suit the span of our canvas, we need to multiply the *x*,*y* position by the desired height or width of the canvas and multiply the theta value by 360 to convert it to degrees.

 ## How To Run